vvduth/vvduth/README.md

 Interested in Blockchain, Solidity, and Full Stack Web3 Development.

-Here to enhance my coding skills, I want to do great things with data prowess, gym rat, football enthusiast, and life enthusiast.
+Here to enhance my coding skills, I want to do great things with data prowess, gym rat, martial arts enthusiast, and life enthusiast.

-I post most of my gym process and football training sessions on Youtube and twitter.

 ## Reading stats